-As an extension of the phased retirement approach above, you could choose 'drip-feed drawdown'.
-This allows you to take pension benefits at regular intervals using an automated process - you can take a tax-free lump sum and taxable income at each designation or just a tax-free lump sum, with the associated fund remaining invested
+As an extension of the phased retirement approach above, you could choose dripfeed drawdown.
+This allows you to take pension benefits at regular intervals using an automated process - each payment can be either a combination of a tax-free lump sum plus taxable income, or just a tax-free lump sum, while the remaining fund continues to be invested.

-Our Using flexi-access drawdown to take your pension benefits guide has more information on flexi-access drawdown options.
+Our guide, Using flexi-access drawdown to take your pension benefits, has more information on your options.

 The level of income isn't guaranteed.
-There's a real chance that you may need to reduce your drawdown income in the future in order to prevent your fund running out.
-In particular, this may happen if the performance of your investments is lower than expected, or you live to a greater age than originally anticipated when choosing your initial income level.
+Taking income will reduce the value of your pension pot.
+You may need to reduce your drawdown income in the future, in particular if investment performance isn't sufficient, or you live to a greater age than originally anticipated.